athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Actions/Dismiss.md

 You end an effect that states you can Dismiss it.
-Dimissing ends the entire effect unless noted otherwise.
+Dismissing ends the entire effect unless noted otherwise.

 *Source: Pathfinder Player Core*
 *ORC*